 Although treatment is successful for most children with cancer, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced, terminal, or refractory cancer.
 This diagnosis is stressful, and it may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many treatment centers have a palliative care service, with nurses and doctors who have special skills, experience, and knowledge to support patients and their families during this time.

 Parents or guardians are encouraged to think about where the child would be most comfortable: at home, in a home-like setting elsewhere, in the hospital, or in a hospice environment.
+Hospice care is a type of palliative care for people who are expected to live less than six months.
+It is designed to provide the best possible quality of life for people who are near the end of life.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Some children may be happier if they can attend school part-time or keep up other activities and social connections for as long as possible.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is an extremely important part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning .